Documentation of Audiology Services

 • recommendations;

-• client/patient and family/caregiver education and counseling;
+• client/patient and family/care partner education and counseling;

 • date of service; and

-• provider signature and credentials.
+• clearly legible provider signature and credentials.

 • skilled services provided;